preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 In many places in Omnia you can choose to target information to certain groups or users.

-**This is a work in progress, will be finished in a few days.
-In the meantime, see the existing descriptions of targeting in this documentation.**

 Prerequisites
 ******************
 Before you can start using the various targeting options in Omnia, properties for this purpose must be set up.
 See this page for more information: